xiyonggggg/python-fastapi-vue/README.md

    - Ensure services can talk to each other via internal network.

 4. **Extra**
-   - Add volume for Postgres to persist data.
+   - Add volume for Postgres and FastAPI backend to persist data.
    - Add `.env` file to manage environment variables.
    - Push images to Harbor.